 Finally, he speaks and Aguilar turns to me.
 “He wishes to know if that is all there is.”

-After the Mexica had left the thunder gods and their moles fall on the bounty.
+After the Aztecs had left, the thunder gods and their moles fall on the bounty.
 The beautiful and valuable quetzal feathers, intricately worked by master craftsmen; the prized shell jewellery; the sacred wooden masks; the fine embroidered cloths; all are trampled under the moles’ boots as they fight each other to touch and admire the gold.

 Feathered Serpent looks dismayed.
 I believe my god is ashamed of his cohorts.
 I recall what he had said about the heart sickness from which his followers suffer.
 It must indeed be terrible to be afflicted by such a disease for it turns gods into monkeys.